ravi9/ov-sm-wiki/Ubuntu.md

 * On Ubuntu, if you see the error **"libpython3.7m.so.1.0: cannot open shared object file: No such object or directory"** please install the required package using `apt install libpython3.7-dev`.

+* On Ubuntu, if you see the error **"OSError('sndfile library not found') OSError: sndfile library not found"** please install the required package using `apt install libsndfile1`.